BestTimesToVisit.com Logo

 When is the absolute best time to visit St. Lucia if I want to avoid the biggest crowds and still have great weather?

 What's the deal with transportation on the island?
-Are taxis expensive, and is it easy to get around?
+Is it easy to get around without renting a car?

-What's a common local custom or piece of etiquette I should be aware of?
+What's a common local custom or phrase I should know to be respectful during my visit?

 What is the cheapest month to visit Saint Lucia, Caribbean?